LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In contrast to the *MRPPolarVisualization* module, this provides functions to create 2D map plots a polar coordinate system.
 This requires measurement data with additionally set spatial coordinates.
-These can be generated automatically with the *3D: Fullsphere* \ref{d-fullsphere} sensor, or the user must provide the spatial information from another source.
+These can be generated automatically with the *3D: Full Sphere* \ref{d-full-sphere} sensor, or the user must provide the spatial information from another source.

 #### Analysis